kpoe03/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ]  Explain benefit(s) using `client-side routing`?
+--Faster processing since less data is being processed.
+Animations and transitions will be much smoother.
+The entire webpage does not have to reload when only certain components are triggered and not all.

 > Answer: